cherishh/minimal-habit-tracker/readme.md

 # EasyHabit

+---
+This is now released🎉🎉🎉🥳🥳🥳

+You can download it from the App Store, search for **Easy.Habit**

+---

 [中文版](https://github.com/cherishh/minimal-habit-tracker/blob/main/readme_CN.md)

 **Version:** 0.1

-EasyHabit is a minimalist habit tracking app for iOS, designed to help you build and maintain routines using a GitHub contributions-style heatmap.
+EasyHabit is a minimalist yet beautiful habit tracking app for iOS, designed to help you build and maintain routines using a GitHub contributions-style heatmap.
 At its core, EasyHabit offers a clean interface and intuitive controls, making it simple to manage and visualize your progress.

 ## Key Features